SyDevTeam/gta5view/README.md

 #### Build gta5view for Windows (Beginner)

 Download the [Qt Framework](https://www.qt.io/) and install the MinGW version.
-Download the Source Code over [GitHub](https://github.com/SyDevTeam/gta5view/archive/1.5.x.zip) or with your Git client.
+Download the Source Code over the Repository or with your Git client.
 Open the gta5view.pro Project file with Qt Creator and build it over Qt Creator.

 #### Download Binary Releases